kaito881221/endgame-protocol/README.md

 	Core Target: Presale participants and the initial wave of new players.
 	Action Plan: Presale participants will be awarded a limited-edition 'Genesis Survivor' NFT as a badge of honor.
 Additionally, we will run 'The First Survivor' event during the first month after launch, offering exceptional rewards to top players on the leaderboard to maximize initial ecosystem vitality.

 7.3.
-Phase 3: The SuFi Evangelist Program | Growth Stage 	Objective: To empower the community to become a powerful 'growth engine' that organically attracts new users.
+Phase 3: The SurFi Evangelist Program | Growth Stage 	Objective: To empower the community to become a powerful 'growth engine' that organically attracts new users.
 	Core Target: Highly engaged community members with a deep understanding of the project.
-	Action Plan: We will appoint members who create high-quality content—such as strategy guides, analytical articles, and video tutorials—as 'SuFi Evangelists' and reward them through the Ecosystem Fund.
+	Action Plan: We will appoint members who create high-quality content—such as strategy guides, analytical articles, and video tutorials—as 'SurFi Evangelists' and reward them through the Ecosystem Fund.
 This community-generated content will become the most powerful and sustainable marketing tool for driving new user acquisition.

 ---

 8. Roadmap: The Journey to Survival
 Endgame Protocol has a clear vision and a systematic plan for execution.
-Our journey is comprised of four core phases, each designed to progressively build and expand the SuFi ecosystem.
+Our journey is comprised of four core phases, each designed to progressively build and expand the SurFi ecosystem.

 8.1.
-Genesis: Building the Foundation for SuFi
+Genesis: Building the Foundation for SurFi
-Objective: To build the perfect foundation for the birth of SuFi.
+Objective: To build the perfect foundation for the birth of SurFi.
 This phase is the most critical period for introducing the vision of Endgame Protocol to the world, securing technical stability, and establishing our initial community.
-	Whitepaper v1.0 Release: We will publish the official whitepaper detailing the vision of Endgame Protocol and SuFi.
+	Whitepaper v1.0 Release: We will publish the official whitepaper detailing the vision of Endgame Protocol and SurFi.
 	Core Community Building: We will establish our official channels—Website, Twitter (X), Telegram, and Discord—to form an initial group of 'Survivors' who resonate with the project's vision.
 	Smart Contract Development & Audit: We will complete the development of the smart contracts for the $EGP token and its core logic (burn, distribution) and have them 100% verified for stability through an audit by a global, top-tier security firm.
 	Presale: We will conduct a presale for early supporters to secure the initial funding and a strong community foundation required for a successful launch.

 8.2.
 Ignition: Opening the Prelude to Competition
 Objective: To make the ecosystem's heart beat and to raise the curtain on the first competition.
-This is the phase where we will officially activate the economic system of Endgame Protocol and open the prelude to the SuFi game.
+This is the phase where we will officially activate the economic system of Endgame Protocol and open the prelude to the SurFi game.
 	Decentralized Exchange (DEX) Listing: We will list the $EGP token on PancakeSwap and provide sufficient initial liquidity to create an environment where anyone can trade freely and securely.
-	First Burn Event: We will conduct the first 'Burn' event after the listing to prove to the community how the core mechanism of SuFi actually works.
+	First Burn Event: We will conduct the first 'Burn' event after the listing to prove to the community how the core mechanism of SurFi actually works.
 	Survivor Leaderboard System Launch: We will launch the v1.0 of the Survivor Leaderboard on the official website to display real-time activity rankings, stimulating the competitive spirit of participants and injecting vitality into the initial ecosystem.

 8.3.
 Evolution: Beyond Mere Survival, Into a True Game